 Ranking of predictor features

-Random forest regression ranks user-selected features by a metric of importance, calculated by the decrease in the node variance and normalized across the forest for a single model run.
+Random forest regression ranks user-selected features by a metric of importance, calculated by the decrease in the node variance and normalized across the forest for a single model run (Supplemental File 1).
 The highest-ranking features were stable across runs as they had a consistent decrease in their average variance, though these metrics were susceptible to starting conditions (data provided at https://github.com/flu-crew/antigenic-prediction).
-The most important feature in predicting the antigenic distance between two strains was amino acid identity within the HA1, accounting for 31.2% of the importance.
-Transitions between K and N at position 145 accounted for 7.9% of the model importance and was ranked as the most important amino acid mutation.
-However, transitions between K and S and N and S at the same position 145 received lower ranking in model importance (totaling 0.4% importance cumulatively), demonstrating that the context of the positional mutation is important.
-Features R222W and I202V (representing bi-directional mutations) ranked at 3% importance.
-The remainder of the features in the models accounted for less than 3% of the model on an individual basis (Figure 3), with the next ten bidirectional mutations in order of importance as H75Q, I25L, R137Y, D101Y, E62K, P289S, D133N, G50R, H159Y, and E189K (Figure 3).
+The most important feature in predicting the antigenic distance between two strains was amino acid identity within the HA1, accounting for 31.4% of the importance.
+Transitions between K and N at position 145 accounted for 8.1% of the model importance and was ranked as the most important amino acid mutation.
+However, transitions between K and S and N and S at the same position 145 received lower ranking in model importance (totaling 0.2% importance cumulatively), demonstrating that the context of the positional mutation is important.
+Features I202V and R222W (representing bi-directional mutations) ranked at 5.4% and 5.2% importance respectively.
+The remainder of the features in the models accounted for less than 3% of the model on an individual basis (Figure 3, Supplemental File 1), with the next ten bidirectional mutations in order of importance as H75Q, R137Y, D101Y, E62K, I25L, P289S, D133N, E189K, K92T, and H159Y (Figure 3).
 Projecting the cumulative importance of each amino acid position on an H3 crystal structure indicated that position 145, the most important position in the model, is located in the groove of the active site (Figure 4).
 Other sites of higher importance were more likely to be observed on the solvent facing side of the trimer.
 Amino acid position 202 was an exception as it was ranked as of high importance but was located on the inside of the trimer.

-Of the 728 features included in the model, amino acid identity and the sum of the top ten amino acid mutation features of the model accounted for 66% of the importance.
-Identity and the top 255 amino acid mutation features accounted for 95% of the calculated importance, whereas the top 401 features accounted for 99% of the calculated importance.
+Of the 728 features included in the model, amino acid identity and the sum of the top ten amino acid mutation features of the model accounted for 58.3% of the importance.
+Identity and the top 253 amino acid mutation features accounted for 95% of the calculated importance, whereas the top 397 features accounted for 99% of the calculated importance.